Passeriformes / Motacillidae / Motacilla

 Culture

-In the Pyramid Texts of Old Kingdom Egypt, the yellow wagtail was considered a representation of the god Atum and may have been the first inspiration for the Bennu bird, which in turn influenced the phoenix of Greek mythology.
-The species is also the subject of a poem, 'Motacilla flava flavissima', in Polly Atkin's 2021 poetry collection Much With Body.
+In Old Kingdom Egypt's Pyramid Texts, it represented Atum and may have inspired the Bennu bird, a precursor to the Greek phoenix.
+It is the subject of a poem in Polly Atkin's 2021 collection Much With Body.

 Source: Wikipedia · CC BY-SA 3.0